Dental Implants in Wilmington, DE

 Losing a tooth can be a traumatic shift in anyone's life.
 It affects the way you look, but it can also have a negative impact on how you speak, what you can eat, and your self-confidence.
 Did you know that tooth loss can lead to further tooth loss?
 When a tooth is lost, the jaw bone surrounding the tooth dissolves because there's no longer a tooth root to anchor it in place.
 Over time, adjacent teeth will shift towards the gap, affecting your bite and damaging other teeth.
 Between receding bone and moving teeth, tooth loss is a common occurrence.

-When several teeth are missing, the facial structure may collapse as the jaw deteriorates over time.
-You may have seen facial sagging in individuals with missing teeth; this can prematurely age someone and alter their appearance along with their ability to speak clearly.
+When a person loses several teeth, their facial structure may sink or collapse because the jaw deteriorates over time.
+You may have seen facial sagging in individuals with missing teeth; this can prematurely age someone and alter their appearance and their ability to speak clearly.